Find a Team Member

 Michelle is a graduate of the U.S. Army Command and General Staff College and holds a Master’s degree in Health Evaluation Sciences from the University of Virginia and a Bachelor’s degree in Biochemistry from the University of Massachusetts.Bio page »

-Amelia is a Senior Vice President at Cassidy and Associates where clients rely on her in depth experience on Capitol Hill working on every facet of natural resource policy from western water issues to tribal matters to forest management.
+Amelia is an Executive Vice President at Cassidy and Associates where clients rely on her in depth experience on Capitol Hill working on every facet of natural resource policy from western water issues to tribal matters to forest management.

 Prior to the committee, Amelia was Principal Deputy Assistant Secretary in Congressional and Intergovernmental Affairs at the Department of Energy where she served as the top assistant to the Assistant Secretary and directly managed and oversaw the Department’s interaction with Members of the House of Representatives and all local, state, and tribal governments.

 Her tenure in Washington has also included serving as Senior Advisor and Subcommittee Staff Director to the House Committee on Natural Resources Subcommittee on Water and Power; Director of Coalition Development for the Western Governors’ Association; Senior Legislative Staff for the House Committee on Resources; Legislative Director for U.S. Rep. George Miller (D-CA); and Legislative Aide to Congressman DeFazio.

 Amelia earned a master’s degree in Environmental Science and Forest Economics from the University of Idaho and a bachelor’s degree in Business and Economics from Weber State University.Bio page »